 These Orders are known as “Temporary Restraining Orders” (“TRO”) and eventually become what are known as “Temporary Injunctions”.
 The authority for TRO’s (Temporary Restraining Orders), are found in Chapter 6 and 105 of the Texas Family Code.
 You can see two detailed articles on the blogs portion of the website.

 At the inception of a case, TRO’s are presented “ex-parte”, meaning they are presented to a court without notifying the other party and, if seeking unique or special kinds of relief, on the basis of a party affidavit.

 The first paragraph of the Travis County Standing Orders states as follows:

-Takes Effect Immediately Upon filing
+Standing Order Takes Effect Immediately Upon filing

-Upon filing, a copy of the standing order is attached to the original petition and takes effect immediately unless modified by the Court (or the parties by written agreement, signed, and filed with the Court).
+Upon filing, a copy of the standing order is attached to the original petition for divorce or the custody suit, as applicable, and takes effect immediately unless modified by the Court (or the parties by written agreement, signed, and filed with the Court).

-7.2 of the standing order states as follows:
+Paragraph 1.3, on page 1 of the standing order states as follows:

-This order is effective upon the filing of the original petition and shall remain in full force and effect as a temporary restraining order for fourteen days after the date of the filing of the original petition.
-If no party contests this order by presenting evidence at a hearing on or before fourteen days after the date of the filing of the original petition, this order shall continue in full force and effect as a temporary injunction until further order of the court.
-This entire order will terminate and will no longer be effective once the court signs a final order.
+“This Order takes effect (starts) when an original petition is filed in a divorce case or SAPCR.
+This Order remains in full force and effect as a temporary restraining order for fourteen days after the original petition is filed.
+If no party contests this order by presenting evidence at a hearing on or before fourteenth day after the original petition is filed, this order shall continue in full force and effect as a temporary injunction until further order of the Court.

 Standing Order Sets Rules on Dealing with Spouse, Children, and Property